git/git.github.io/rev_news/drafts/edition-87.md

   I sometimes can't understand myself), but I had yet to upstream the patches, so maybe that?

-  Eitherway, I am hoping whatever it is, it will be great and might make my mom or my son proud, even if it is yet to come.
+  Either way, I am hoping whatever it is, it will be great and might make my mom or my son proud, even if it is yet to come.

 * What are you doing on the Git project these days, and why?

-  scratching itches and learning from the best, aren't you?
+  Scratching itches and learning from the best, aren't you?

 * If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?